FormidableLabs/builder/README.md

 * `--tries`: Number of times to attempt a task (default: `1`)
 * `--setup`: Single task to run for the entirety of `<action>`
+    * **Note**: The `--setup` task is run at the start of the first main task to actually run.
+This may _not_ be the first specified task however, as `pre` tasks could end up with main tasks per environment object starting out of order.
 * `--queue`: Number of concurrent processes to run (default: unlimited - `0|null`)
 * `--[no-]buffer`: Buffer output until process end (default: `false`)
 * `--[no-]bail`: End all processes after the first failure (default: `true`)